 The Bighorn Trail 100 Mile Run is an arduous trail run that will take place in the Little Bighorn – Tongue River areas of the Bighorn National Forest.
 Starting time for the event will be 10:00 AM Friday, with a 34 hour (average pace of 2.94 mph) time limit to finish the event.
-Runners must be prepared for potential extreme temperature variation and weather conditions during the event with possible temperatures exceeding 100 degrees Fahrenheit during the day in the canyons and well below freezing at night in the mountains.
-The course is wild and scenic traversing territory inhabited by elk, deer, moose, bears, cougars, mountain lions, and rattlesnakes with the potential for wildlife encounters with runners.
-Crew access points on parts of the course are limited and the runner should be prepared to carry a fanny pack and or other necessary equipment to ensure their ability to safely traverse difficult remote mountainous trails in potentially unpredictable weather conditions.
+Runners must be prepared for potential extreme temperature variation and weather conditions during the event.
+Temperatures can exceed 100 degrees Fahrenheit during the day in the canyons and well below freezing at night in the mountains.
+The course is a wild and scenic traversing territory inhabited by elk, deer, moose, bear, cougars, mountain lions, and rattlesnakes with the potential for wildlife encounters with runners.
+Crew access points on sections of the course are limited and the runner should be prepared to carry a fanny pack and/or other necessary equipment to ensure their ability to safely traverse difficult, remote, mountainous trails in potentially unpredictable weather conditions.
 The course is an out-and-back consisting of 76 miles of single track trail, 16 miles of rugged double track jeep trail, and 8 miles of gravel road with approximately 17,500 feet of climb and 18,000 feet of descent.

 Print Detailed Description